 Welcome and thank you for visiting our website.
 Whether you are a prospective student, interested parent, potential employer, prospective donor, or alumnus, I am sure you will find something of interest.
 If you need any assistance, please give us a call at (936) 294-1216 or e-mail one of our faculty or staff members, and we will do our best to assist you.

 The School of Agricultural Sciences at Sam Houston State University has a rich history.
 Founded in 1910 the department was one of the first programs in the nation authorized to train teachers in agriculture.
-Since then multiple program areas in Animal Science, Agricultural Business, Agricultural Engineering Technology, Plant and Soil Science, Agricultural Communication, Agricultural Education, Wildlife Management, and Equine Science, have been established.
+Since then, multiple program areas in Animal Science, Agricultural Business, Agricultural Engineering Technology, Plant and Soil Science, Agricultural Communication, Agricultural Education, Wildlife Management, and Equine Science, have been established.
 This wide array of distinct areas allow students to choose from a number of specialized majors and minors, offering the opportunity to tailor a degree program with specific career goals.
-The Department currently has more than 25 full and part-time faculty members.
+The School currently has more than 25 full and part-time faculty members.
 With the current enrollment exceeding 1200 undergraduate majors, we are one of the largest non-land-grant agriculture programs in the U.S and listed as the #2 agricultural program “for the money” in Texas.

 Bachelor of Science Degrees are offered in six different emphasis areas, along with the Bachelor of Applied Arts and Sciences degree.
-Teacher Certification in Agriculture, Food and Natural Resources may be added to many of these degree options.
+Teacher Certification in Agriculture, Food and Natural Resources may be added to most of these degree options.
 For those interested in graduate studies, a Master of Science degree in Agricultural Sciences is available along with a 100% online Master of Agriculture program in Sustainable Agriculture and Food Environment (SAFE).
-Teacher certification in Agricultural Food and Natural Resources is available through the MS program.
+Teacher certification in Agricultural Food and Natural Resources is also available through the MS program.
 Additionally, we offer a Master of Business Administration in Agribusiness, which is a joint option with the College of Business Administration.

 The department manages a number of facilities to prepare our students for their respective educational and career choices.
 The Fred Pirkle Engineering Technology Center, on the main campus, is home to administrative and faculty offices, classrooms, and specialized laboratories.
 The Farrington Building, on the main campus, hosts the soils laboratory.